farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 `Supporting details` are specific people, places, things or ideas related to the party in some sort of way, while `key concepts` are overarching, category level descriptions of the party’s standing.

 * **Assets** - This represents the available resources of the party, including money and any available equipment.
-Positive `supporting details` might be key equipment or artifacts, while negative `supporting details` might be debt hanging over the head of the `party`.
 * **Allies** - This represents allies to the party, which might be specific key contacts or whole organizations ready to back the party.
-Positive `supporting details` are strong allies that can give you help when you need it while negative `supporting details` might be allies that need your help more often than helping you.
 * **Adversaries** - This represents the adversaries of the party, which could be specific powerful enemies or a whole civilization bent on your destruction.
-Positive `supporting details` here might represent a weaker adversary or friendly competition, while negative `supporting details` would be strong adversaries that make life challenging for the party.
 * **Authority** - This represents the party’s relationship with authority - how much they have, or how much those who have it like (or dislike) the party.

-Positive `supporting details` might be good relationships with those in power, while negative `supporting details` might represent being wanted for activities considered to be crimes by those in authority.
+Examples for each `key concept` and related `supporting details` are available further on in this document.

 ### Dispositions